Cycle the Western Front

 Mode of Transport

-Travel to Amiens and from Bruges.
-Specialized Sirrus rental bike supplied with panniers, repair kit, helmet, bike computer and lock, (e-bike, gravel or road bikes available - supplement applies).
-Transfers by taxi or public transport if you need to skip a stage.
+Travel to Amiens and from Bruges with a Specialized Sirrus rental bike, complete with panniers, repair kit, helmet, bike computer, and lock.
+E-bikes, gravel, or road bikes are available for a supplement.
+Transfers by taxi or public transport are available if you need to skip a stage.

 Check out our Q&As